 4.1.1.
-BOARD OF DIRECTORS
+Board of Directors

-Adif AV's charter provides that the Board of Directors comprises a Chair (who also chairs the board of Adif) and a minimum of nine and maximum of ten Directors, whose appointment and dismissal falls within the remit of the Ministry of Transport, Mobility and the Urban Agenda.
-The Secretary of the Board of Directors is the same person as the secretary of the board at Adif (Article 25 of the charter of Adif AV).
+Adif AV's charter provides that the Board of Directors comprises a Chair (who also chairs the board of Adif) and a minimum of nine and maximum of 10 Directors, whose appointment and dismissal falls within the remit of the Ministry of Transport, Mobility and the Urban Agenda.
+The Secretary of the Board of Directors is the same person as the secretary of the board at Adif (Article

+25 of the charter of Adif AV).
 The Secretary can speak at Board meetings, but has not vote - unless he or she is also a Director.

-At 31 December 2020, the Board of Directors was made up of 11 members: the Chairwoman, the Secretary of the board and 9 Members.
+At 31 December 2020, the Board of Directors was made up of 12 members: the Chairwoman, the Secretary and 10 Directors: